emcdona1/ocr_handwritten_labels/README.md

-# OCRProject
+# OCRProject by Keshab Panthi

-#Setup
+## Setup
-1. create virtual environment to run the project, pip3 install -r requirements.txt
+1. Create virtual environment to run the project, using Python 3.7.
+In Anaconda Terminal:
-    sample: from terminal
-        a. pip3 install virtualenv
-        b. mkdir "myEnvDir"
-        c. cd "myEnvDir"
-        d. virtualenv "myEnv"
-        e. source myEnv/bin/activate
-        f. pip3 install -r requirements.txt (in the download code we should have this file.)
+    - `conda create -n <envname> python=3.7 pip`
+    - `conda activate <envname>`
+    - `pip install -r requirements.txt`
+    - Install the necessary nltk libraries.
+In Python terminal (type `python`):
+        - `import nltk`
+        - `nltk.download('punkt')`
+        - `nltk.download('averaged_perceptron_tagger')`
+        - `nltk.download('maxent_ne_chunker')`
+        - `nltk.download('words')`
-2. Open and edit Configuration.cfg file as needed
+2. Open and edit Configuration.cfg file as needed - specifically the MySQL root password.
-3. Open CreateDb.sql, CreateSPs.sql and CreateTables.sql in mysql and execute them to create the database or.
-Make sure to have correct information.
+3. Open CreateDb.sql, CreateSPs.sql and CreateTables.sql in mysql and execute them (e.g. in MySQL Workbench) to create the database.
-4. Execute python3 BuildPlantDictionary.py to build the plant dictionary (do not create new, as it takes a lot of time to build)
+4. In conda terminl, execute `python BuildPlantDictionary.py` to build the plant dictionary (do not create new, as it takes a lot of time to build)

-#Execution
+## Execution
-1. python3 Start_SNS_Server.py (it will start a SNS server which will provide service to suggest plant's scientific names)
+1. In conda terminal, execute `python Start_SNS_Server.py` (it will start a SNS server which will provide service to suggest plant's scientific names)
-2. python3 main.py (it will lunch the application, which will use the server created on above step, if the server is not present/ready, it will create local search engine.)
+2. In a separate conda terminal with the same environment, execute `python main.py` (it will launch the application, which will use the server created on above step, if the server is not present/ready, it will create local search engine.)

-#Usage Menus
+## Usage Menus
 1. File >> Process Tag (As is)
    - To process the image file from a local computer without cropping.
 2. File >> Extract and Process Image with Tag